-Every station has a Local Station Emergency Plan detailing evacuation routes for all passengers, stating whether the route is suitable for wheelchair user access.
+Every station has a Local Station Emergency Plan detailing evacuation routes for all passengers, and stating whether the route is suitable for wheelchair user access.
 If you are a wheelchair user and you are in an area where no safe evacuation route exists, a place of safety will have been pre-identified for you (accompanied by a colleague at staffed stations) to await rescue by a member of the emergency services.
 All local station emergency plans are shared with the local emergency services.

 A7 STATION FACILITIES

 Whilst we do not operate any of the stations our trains serve, we are committed to working with Station Facility Operators to ensure that the information regarding station facilities and services is up to date and customers requiring assistance are aware of any limitations and/or temporary changes or restrictions.